 In the present study, the aim is not to isolate individual "cold pools objects", but only to know whether a grid box is inside or outside a cold pool.
 Also the boundary conditions are idealized targeting the statistical homogeneity assumption that is at the basis of the Reynolds decomposition between dynamical core and physics parameterizations.
-In this idealized case with uniform surface temperature, cold pools can be identified fairly immediately using a threshold on the anomaly (after removing the domain average) of temperature at 10 m above surface $(T{10m}, \text{first model layer}), T{10m}, \text{i.e. at the first model mid layer}$.

-The map of divergence of Fig. 2 and Fig. 3 show a horizontal sliding average with a box of 3.25 km \times 3.25 km of the divergence of the wind at 10 m, smoothed on a 3.25 km \times 3.25 km box, enables us to visually identify above surface, $\overline{V{10m}}$.
-From these maps, the centers and gust fronts of cold pools, represented respectively by can be easily identified, corresponding respectively to the maximum and minimum of divergence values (and).
+In this idealized case with uniform surface temperature, cold pools can be identified fairly immediately using a threshold on the anomaly (after removing the domain average) of temperature at 10 m above surface, $T{10m}$ , i.e. at the first model mid layer.
+Fig. 2 and Fig. 3 show a horizontal sliding average with a box of $3.25 \text{ km} \times 3.25 \text{ km}$ of the divergence of the wind at 10 m above surface, $\overrightarrow{V{10m}}$ .
+From these maps, the centers and gust fronts of cold pools can be easily identified, corresponding respectively to the maximum and minimum of divergence values.
 Maxima of divergence of surface wind indicate the center of cold pools where cold air masses collapse.
 Precipitation is generally co-located with these divergence maxima (not shown).
 The fairly strong wind convergence observed around cold pools centers corresponds to the strong lift of air masses created upstream of the gust front at the cold pool's periphery.

-Both the LES in RCE two LES of the RCE case and the LES in of the AMMA case show cold pools groupings (or very close cold pools centers) forming a common gust front.
+Both the two LES of the RCE case and the LES of the AMMA case show cold pools groupings (or very close cold pools centers) forming a common gust front.
 This can be explained by the fact that, during propagation, cold pools can merge to create a single, larger cold pools.
 We can also observe that wind convergence is generally more intense between the centers of grouped cold pools, indicating that updrafts of air masses associated with gust fronts is more pronounced when these cold pools meet.
-This is in line
+This is in line with some studies that indicate that convection initiation on gust fronts is more efficient when two or more cold pools collide (Meyer and Haerter, 2020; Torri and Kuang, 2019; Haerter and Schlemmer, 2018; Feng et al., 2015).